 In a small pan, melt the butter then add the milk and heat gently.
 The liquid should be warm but not hot.
 If you are not sure, hold your little finger in it and count to 10.
 If it’s uncomfortably hot by the time you get to 10 allow it to cool a little, if it doesn’t feel warm at all, heat it up.

 Make a well in the centre of the flour and pour in the egg and the butter and milk mixture.
 Use a large metal spoon to mix to a soft dough.

-Knead lightly for 2 minutes then place into a large greased bowl and allow to rise – either by setting aside in a warm place until doubled - around 40 minutes or microwave on 10% power for 1 minute, rest for 10 minutes then repeat.
+Knead lightly for 2 minutes then place into a large greased bowl and allow to rise in a warm place until doubled - around 40 minutes or microwave on 10% power for 1 minute, rest for 10 minutes then repeat.

-Pre-heat the oven to 190°C. When the dough has doubled in size knead it lightly and roll on a floured bench to 1 cm thickness.
+Pre-heat the oven to 190°C. When the dough has doubled in size knead lightly and roll on a floured bench to 1 cm thickness.
 Cut into circles using a large cutter (I use my favourite “tuna tin” cutter to make 10cm circles).
 Re roll the trimmings and you should end up with 15 muffins.
 Place on floured trays and rest for 10 minutes.

-Bake them for 7 minutes then turn them over and bake a further 7 minutes, until lightly golden.
+Bake the muffins for 7 minutes then turn them over and bake a further 7 minutes, until lightly golden.

-¼ tsp ground cloves, ½ tsp mixed spice, ½ cup sultanas soaked in boiling water for a few minutes to plump them up
+¼ tsp ground cloves, ½ tsp mixed spice, ½ cup sultanas soaked in boiling water for a few minutes to plump them up.